NERC-CEH/uk-scape-datalabs/README.md

 2. Log in to the ceh-datalab-webpage with your created username and password.

+3. You will need to request access to the UKSCAPE Water Project by emailing [Gemma Nash](mailto:gvp@ceh.ac.uk).

-3. Click on "Open" tab for the UKSCAPE Water Project.
+4. When you have been given access, click on "Open" tab for the UKSCAPE Water Project.

-4. Click on "Notebooks" tab, in the left hand side panel under "Analysis" section.
+5. Click on "Notebooks" tab, in the left hand side panel under "Analysis" section.

-5. Click on the "Create Notebooks" tab, on the right side of the webpage.
+6. Click on the "Create Notebooks" tab, on the right side of the webpage.
 This will create a JupyterLab for you, which can host multiple notebooks.

-6. Fill in the following information in the pop up, scroll down if required.
+7. Fill in the following information in the pop up, scroll down if required.
   * *Display Name* - anything that you like
   * *Type* - select "JupyterLab" option
   * *URL Name* - any word (ideally similar to the Display Name without any space, dashes or underscore)